Post updated July 2022

 We did replace the candle sleeves with authentic beeswax candle sleeves.

 It’s a little fuzzy.
-It was a gray day but at least we have this!
-Chair fabric is Brunschwig et Fils Le Lac but laminated because at 8 million dollars a yard, we need to protect it.
-It looks like a chintz and you can wipe the chairs down now!
+It was a gray day, but at least we have this!
+The chair fabric is Brunschwig et Fils Le Lac but laminated because at 8 million dollars a yard, we need to protect it.
+It looks like a chintz, and you can wipe the chairs down now!